'As soon as I hit the button to close the door, it hit'

-“My wife had made the comment, ‘You’re not going to get much done,’” as she saw the weather headed that way.
+“My wife had made the comment, ‘You’re not going to get much done,’” as she saw the weather headed that way, he said.

 She was right.
 About 15 minutes later, Ehler headed for the shed to put the mower away.